Michael-Zinn/ouroboros/README.md

 ![ouroboros logo](Ouroboros-simple.png)

-Macro code generator for Java written with Ravr which was generated with Ouroboros.
+Macro code generator for Java written with Ravr which was generated with Ouroboros, hence the name/logo.

 _v0.0.1 (experimental, incomplete)_